Climate refuges: 5 French cities where life will be good in 2050

 lyon futur ville.png

-Lyon in 2050: a resilient city in the face of global warming 💡
+Lyon in 2050: a city resilient to global warming 💡

 • Extreme temperatures: Risks of 45°C summers, but with reductions in heat thanks to adaptation measures.